trose2012/Chroma/README.md

-# Chroma V2
+# Chroma

-## Preview
+## Site

-You can preview the current state of the projects with the link below:
+You can see the current state of the projects with the link below:

 https://chr0ma.me/